defra-design/accessibility/src/resources/content/how-to-get-accessibility-audit-defra.md

 We have a call-off contract with an external audit company so there is no need to run a tender.

+You should fill in this form to [request an external audit](https://defra.sharepoint.com/:l:/t/Team4443/FKGtLOBGS1BMoSUUylgTiS4B_pM6rl5PWmF4Zm7h82Rghg?nav=YWU2OWM2M2YtMjVmNi00NDlkLTkxNzktNGExMjQ1ZGU2YTE4).

-You should contact us by email at [accessibility@defra.gov.uk](mailto:accessibility@defra.gov.uk) with the following details:
+You will need the following details:

 * URL of the service
 * Any access required (passwords, VPN, etc.)